 That’s okay though.

 Let’s take this blog as an example.
-Through the main heading, a potential reader would be able to gather that that there are both good and bad practices when it comes to writing a headline.
-Pretty self-explanatory stuff.
-Additionally, the first subheading suggests that good headlines need to channel core ideas without beating around the bush.
+Through the main heading, a potential reader would be able to gather that a powerful headline should serve the SEO requirements for search engines while the readers on social media as well as through organic search should find it to be appealing enough for clicking.
+There are both good and bad practices when it comes to writing a headline, which is pretty self-explanatory stuff and it suggests that this post has some tips for newbie as well as writers with experience to write attention grabbing headlines.
+The best headlines channel the core ideas without beating around the bush.

 Bad News Sells